CYBAVO/ios_wallet_sdk_sample/docs/NFT.md

 public func addContractCurrencies(currency: [Int64], contractAddress: [String], pinSecret: CYBAVOWallet.PinSecret, completion: @escaping CYBAVOWallet.Callback<CYBAVOWallet.AddContractCurrenciesResult>)
 ```

-- How to get contract address?
+- How to get a contract address?
 You can find it on blockchain explorer.
 Take CryptoKitties for example, you can find its contract address on Etherscan

   ![img](images/sdk_guideline/nft_etherscan_1.png)

 ## NFT Wallet List